schibsted/backups-cli/README.md

-  backups help [COMMAND]  # Describe available commands or one specific command backups install         # Sets up the crontab for all jobs backups ls              # Lists all the configured jobs backups show [JOB]      # Shows the final merged config for a JOB or just all backups start JOB       # Starts the backup JOB backups version         # Show current version
+  backups help [COMMAND]  # Describe available commands or one specific command backups install         # Sets up the crontab for all jobs backups ls              # Lists all the configured jobs backups show [JOB]      # Shows the merged config (for a JOB or them all) backups start [JOB]     # Starts a backup JOB or all of them backups verify JOB      # Restores and verifies a backup JOB backups version         # Show current version

-Options:
-  [--yes], [--no-yes]

 ```